 - luminance: lightness or brightness of that colour, the degree of reflected light

 To calculate a sufficient minimum colour contrast, tools like Jonathan Snook’s colour contrast check analyzes hue + satuation + luminance to create a ratio of foreground color to background colour.
 The Web Content Accessibility Guidelines defines the minimum colour contrast ratio as follows to meet Level AA:

 - 3:1: all text that is 14pt and bold (approximately 18px)

 - 3:1: all text that is 18pt and larger (approximately 24px)

 - 4.5:1: all text that is 14pt and not bold or smaller

 Testing with users

-While logos are excluded from minimum color contrast requirements, it’s important to think about the benefits of having your logo clearly visible to the widest group of users online.
-Consider testing your color choices using High Contrast Mode in Windows to ensure that any reversal of colors on the screen still provides a sufficient color contrast ratio.And finally, keep in mind that not all color combinations behave the same way for all users.
-Some color combinations can cause issues for users with cognitive disabilities.
-For this reason, we encourage you to explore what works best with your company’s brand colors when defining any color contrast above a 4.5:1 ratio and do your research with real users.
+While logos are excluded from minimum color contrast requirements, it’s important to think about the benefits of having your logo clearly visible to the widest group of people online.
+Consider testing your color choices using High Contrast Mode in Windows to ensure that any reversal of colors on the screen still provides a sufficient color contrast ratio.And finally, keep in mind that not all colour combinations behave the same way for everyone.
+Some colour combinations can cause issues for people with cognitive disabilities.
+For this reason, we encourage you to explore what works best with your company’s brand colours when defining any colour contrast above a 4.5:1 ratio and do your research with real people.